b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 So... is there *unreliable* evidence of that?
 For an organization with a vested interest in one angle of a narrative to acknowledge and exclude evidence makes me think that evidence is worth examining.
 It makes me think that the reader should be the one to determine reliability.

 Asserting that there's "no reliable evidence" during Joseph Smith's presidency isn't quite the flex you seem to think it is.
 If we were to excuse him, we still have 11 other acting presidents of God's true, restored church to examine, not to mention their respective apostles and first presidencies, *all of whom* are called as prophets to bring God's will to us common folk.
 The easiest example to point to is [[Brigham Young|Brigham Young]]'s presidency, where we find some pretty unambiguous documentation on God's chosen vessel, representative, spokesman, being racist as *fuck*.
 Joseph's presidency has some conflicting information about racial dispositions— one day he’s for equality, others not so much.
 How should I feel about the idea that both men were called of God to be a prophet?
 I don't like the idea of pinning all of this on Joseph Smith.
-He's got [[Joseph Smith|his own set of issues]] to sort through, but this doctrine on race persisted for an uncomfortably long time.
+He's got [[Joseph Smith|his own set of issues]] to sort through, but this doctrine on race persisted well beyond Joseph's lifetime, lasting for an uncomfortably long time.

 &nbsp;